foxkdev/foxkdev/README.md

 <h2 align="center" color="white">About Me</h2>
 <p align="center">
 Hello!
-I'm Carlos and I'm an insatiably inquisitive software engineer with a passion for web development.
-Currently targeting full-stack, backend, or frontend roles using JavaScript, Typescript, Node, Express, MongoDB, and/or Svelte, Vue or React.
-Aside from programming, I enjoy anime, personal and community development, constantly learning, and forever growing.
+I'm Carlos and I'm an software engineer with a passion for web development.
+Currently with full-stack, backend, or frontend roles using JavaScript, Typescript, Node, Express, MongoDB, Svelte, Vue or React.
+Aside from programming, I support community development, always learning, and create content to support community.
 <p>

 <br>